gregfelice/inside/roadmap.md

 * As a person, I can upload photos for my profile
 * As a person, I can login with my LDAP credentials, so I can update my info
 * As a person, I can use search and show tools without logging in

-### feature/bulk-updates
-* I want to change a specific field, or person association for a bunch of people

 ### feature/financial-views
 * Integration to budget and financials data